Home/Hair Restoration & Transplant Surgery

 Dr. Carrie Houssock has a true passion for helping men and women regain confidence in their appearance through hair restoration.
 At JEV Plastic Surgery & Medical Aesthetics, Dr. Houssock and her team provide state-of-the-art, customized hair restoration procedures that are designed to deliver natural-looking results that affirm masculine and feminine characteristics for patients of all ethnicities and gender identities.
 Dr. Houssock is experienced and highly trained in performing a variety of hair transplant techniques and non-surgical hair restoration treatments that can yield thicker, fuller hair coverage, as well as soft, blended hairlines.
 Following her residency, Dr. Houssock became an associate of internationally renowned plastic surgeon and hair restoration specialist James E. Vogel, MD, FACS and furthered her skills under his expert guidance and professional encouragement.
-Together, Dr. Houssock and Dr. Vogel pioneered award-winning research in the use of PRP for hair restoration and continued to make measurable strides in improving the quality of patients’ outcomes.
+Together, Dr. Houssock and Dr. Vogel pioneered award-winning research for hair restoration and continued to make measurable strides in improving the quality of patients’ outcomes.
 Now, as the lead plastic surgeon and medical director of JEV Plastic Surgery & Medical Aesthetics, Dr. Houssock carries on the decades-long legacy of success that Dr. Vogel established, and enthusiastically presses forward with advancing and evolving the practice’s innovative approaches to hair restoration.

 When patients choose Dr. Houssock for hair restoration and transplant procedures, they can rest assured they have selected one of the Baltimore area’s top practitioners.
 Dr. Houssock’s success is the result of several important factors: